-What occurred to me was to ask Dr. Aras and the Commission simply this: Are the Arab Governments ready to resettle the Arab refugees in their respective territories?
-When I say 'respective' that refers to the Arab Governments, not to the refugees.
+What occurred to me was to ask Dr. Aras and the Commission simply this: Are the Arab Governments ready to resettle the Arab refugees in their respective, territories?
+When I say 'respective! that refers to the Arab Governments, not to. the refugees.
 It does not mean that each contingent of refugees must be resettled in the country in which they now find themselves.
-So, is there readiness on Arab Governments' part to tackle this problem in this manner, to seek a solution through resettlement?
+So, is there readiness on the Arab Governments' part to tackle this problem in this manner, to seek a solution through resettlement?
 If the answer is in the affirmative, it constitutes a change and merits the serious attention of the Government of Israel.
 I say this in my personal capacity.
 Now since I started thinking about this question as a result of what Dr. Aras had said, I have gathered from Mr. Boisanger that a change in this direction has indeed occurred, and that there has been some evolution in the thinking of the Arab Governments.
 This is an extremely important issue.
 I say again that this was now fully brought out in our last meeting.
-I do not have the slightest doubt that the Commission will fully realise the importance of this issue and my responsibility it informing my Government that some Arab Governments envisage resettling refugees in their territories rather than repatriating them to Israel.
-For once there will be some common ground at least on one problem between the Government of Israel and the Arab Government.
+I do not have the slightest doubt that the Commission will fully realise the importance of this issue and my responsibility in informing my Government, that some Arab Governments envisage resettling refugees in their territories rather then repetricting them to Israel.
+For once there will be some common ground at least on one problem between the Government of Israel and the Arab Governments.
 This is the question which I would like to put.
 The implication is clear and is an indication of the answer I might try to formulate as to what direction the efforts of the Commission should take.

-Mr. Shiloah: With Mr. Sharett's permission I would like to make two remarks and might add that if Sharett said he is not talking formally, I of course am not in a position to commit the Government.
-But as an indication of our thinking on the subject in the past and at the present, I would like to point out that already in Lausanne at a certain stage we were willing to place the problem of the refugees at the head of the agenda in the general context of peace negotiations and when we agreed to do it that it was quite clear to us that the moment we discuss refugees we discuss compensation; there cannot be any other interpretation.
+Mr. Shiloah: With Mr. Sharett's permission I would like to make two remarks and might add that if Mr. Sharett said he is not talking formally, I of course am not in a position to commit the Government.
+But as an indication of our thinking on the subject in the past and at the present, I would like to point out that already in Lausanne at a certain stage we were willing to place the problem of the refugees at the head of the agenda in the general context of peace negotiations and when we agreed to do that it was quite clear to us that the moment we discuss refugees we discuss compensation; there cannot be any other interpretation.
 But that was all dependent at the time on the understanding that the intention is to achieve a complete settlement.
 I don't think there is any retreat on our part from this general trend of mind.
 I would also like to mention something which is known to members of this Commission even though they were not directly involved in it.
-In our contact at a certain stage with the Government of Jordan, when we had the impression that something practical is about to be achieved, we discussed compensation in a very concrete way.
-We are not hiding under a shield of an over-all settlement, but our attitude is that it is worthwhile discussing compensation if it leads to results in the direction of peace.
+In our contacts at a certain stage with the